sussmanbu/ma4615-fa22-final-project-employee-attrition/content/homepage/info.md

 ---
 title: MA 415 Final Project
 draft: false
-role: Team NAME
+role: Climate Change
-bio: This is my data science project.
+bio: Recycling aids in the reduction of greenhouse gas emissions by lowering energy consumption.
+The use of recycled materials in the manufacture of new products reduces the need for virgin materials.
+This reduces greenhouse gas emissions caused by the extraction or mining of virgin materials.
+Furthermore, manufacturing products from recycled materials uses less energy than manufacturing products from virgin materials.
+Waste reduction and wise shopping are even more effective at lowering greenhouse gas emissions caused by energy consumption.
+Less energy is required to extract, transport, and process materials to manufacture products when we buy less or reuse products.
+Buying products made from recycled materials, such as paper, plastic, and metal, rather than virgin materials, helps to reduce energy consumption.
+This is my data science project.
 Check out the links at the top.
 You can update this in `content/homepage/info.md`.
 You can change the image above by changing `content/homepage/feature_image.md`.
 organization:
   name: Boston University
   url: https://www.bu.edu/